We're here to provide advice and support for anyone who experiences a hate crime.

-A hate crime is any form of criminal offence that is aimed towards a person's race, disability, religion, sexual orientation or transgender identity, including physical abuse, swearing or discriminatory remarks, intimidation, and much more.
+A hate crime is any form of criminal offence that is aimed towards a person's race, disability, religion, sexual orientation or transgender identity.
+This includes physical abuse, swearing or discriminatory remarks, intimidation and much more.
 However, any form of prejudice, although not necessarily a criminal offence, can also be considered a hate incident and should still be reported.

 You aren't alone in this...

 Your Students' Union does not tolerate any form of abuse or discrimination based on a person's race, disability, religion, sexual orientation or transgender identity.
 Please contact us if you have experienced this and wish to report it.
 Our Academic & Welfare Advisers are on hand to provide support to anyone who is not comfortable enough to contact the police directly and/or those who are simply seeking advice on the best course of action to take.
 The Advice & Support Centre is located just inside Hutton Hub, College Lane.
 We're open for students to drop-in and speak to us from 10:00-16:00, Monday to Friday, all year round (except Bank Holidays and University Close Days).
 Alternatively you can call us on 01707 285022 or email us at email@example.com.

 If you wish to report the hate crime or incident online, you can also do so here.
 However, if you are a victim of a hate crime or incident we strongly advise that you approach either the police or a third party reporting centre for support.